jamesaffeld/f5-agility-labs-xc/docs/class4/module1/lab0.rst

 NOTE - Lab 1-4 are complete and ready to test.

-**The following items need to be addressed as of 04/22/22 3PM**
+**The following items need to be addressed as of 04/22/22 10PM**

+1. CE registration permission issues continue to plague testers. (manual process until script kicks in monday)

-1. Weirdness at end of Lab 3 load balancing - see screenshot in lab. mixed graphics from both sites when [Shift + refresh]
+2. Weirdness at end of Lab 3 load balancing - see screenshot in lab. mixed graphics from both sites when [Shift + refresh]

-4/22 - Chas Aware and looking into it.

 4/22- 3PM - Chas suggested using persistence. this does NOT fix the issue. tried several persistence types...provided feedback.

-4. Lab 5 - Add resource to AWS workload (image, page whatever) for /aws.
-Add resource to Azure workoad for /azure (Chas)

-4/22 -  Chas added resources, still need to test and add lab collateral.
-Possible change narrative back to internal needing URI.